 Introduction

-Design work often includes repetitive tasks.
-Resizing elements, updating styles, duplicating components, and adjusting layouts can quickly eat up your time.
+Design work often involves repetitive tasks, and from my experience, these small actions can quickly take up a significant amount of time.
+Resizing elements, updating styles, duplicating components, and adjusting layouts can easily slow down your workflow.

-This guide explains how to automate tasks in Figma and improve your workflow.
+In this guide, I’ll show you how to automate tasks in Figma and improve your overall workflow.

 Why Automation Matters in Figma